-Stakeholders interested in a particular topic, trying to answer a question, or make an informed decision often want to know: ‘What information already exists?’, ‘What works?’, ‘What is the quality of the evidence?’, ‘Where do we need further research?’
+In order to make an evidence-informed decision, decision makers often need to know: ‘What information already exists?’, ‘What works?’, ‘What is the quality of the evidence?’, ‘Where do we need further research?’

-It can be difficult to use existing evidence to answer these questions, due to lack of access to research databases, and limited time and expertise to gather, collate and evaluate evidence spread over many different sources.
-Information that can be found easily may be biased, or unsuitable for informed decisions.
+For many policy, and industry professionals, it can be difficult to use existing evidence to answer these questions, due to lack of access to research, and limited time and expertise to gather, collate and evaluate evidence.

-The evidence synthesis methods we use follow transparent protocols that aim to reduce bias when searching for, selecting and analysing evidence.
-Evidence syntheses vary in their scope and methodology and are influenced by the type of question being addressed and also by the timescale available.
+Evidence syntheses can vary in their scope and methodology and are influenced by the type of question being addressed and also by the timescale available.